mipalgu/swift-modelling/README.md

 ## Usage

-The `swift-ecore` command-line tool provides comprehensive Eclipse Modeling Framework functionality for Swift.
+The `swift-ecore` command-line tool provides comprehensive Eclipse Modelling Framework functionality for Swift.
 All commands support the `--verbose` flag for detailed output and `--help` for usage information.

 ### Basic Information